 The use of language that is disparaging, obscene, demeaning, abusive, degrading, disrespectful, and/or profane is verbal conflict.
 The use of such language to staff or students is harmful and will not be tolerated.

-First Offense: One-day out-of-school suspension, notification of parents Second Offense: Two-day out-of-school suspension, notification of parents for expulsion

-Third Offense: Three days out-of-school suspension (OSS), notification of parents
+First Offense: One-day in-school suspension (ISS), notification of parents Second Offense: Two-day in-school suspension (ISS), notification of parents Third Offense: Three days out-of-school suspension (OSS), notification of parents possible recommendation for expulsion